Nonuniqueness of Leray-Hopf solutions to the unforced incompressible 3D Navier-Stokes Equation: Introduction

 \subsection{Literature review}

 Now we review related literature on nonuniqueness besides the programs of Jia--Sverak and Guillod, and Albritton--Brue--Colombo.
 We also discuss relevant literature on computer-assisted proofs. \paragraph{Nonuniqueness.} One of the earliest examples of nonuniqueness to \eqref{eq:NS eq} dates back to Ladyzhenskaya \cite{ladyzhenskaya1969example}, in a time-varying domain with force.
-Similar to the program of Jia, Sverak, and Guillod, Bressan, Murray, and Shen \cite{bressan2021posteriori, bressan2020self} proposed some suggestive numerical evidence for nonuniqueness to the Euler equations without forcing.
+Similar to the program of Jia, Sverak, and Guillod, Bressan, Murray, and Shen \cite{bressan2021posteriori, bressan2020self} proposed some suggestive numerical evidence for nonuniqueness to the 2D Euler equations without forcing.
 In addition to the work using self-similar solutions, there is another important line of work leveraging convex integration, a powerful tool introduced to fluid dynamics that resulted in the proof of the Onsager conjecture by Isett \cite{isett2018proof} and Buckmaster--De-Lellis--Szekelyhidi--Vicol \cite{ buckmaster2019onsager}.
 In particular, Buckmaster--Vicol \cite{buckmaster2019nonuniqueness} established that for any $L^2$ initial data, distributional solutions to \eqref{eq:NS eq} are nonunique, and Cheskidov--Luo \cite{cheskidov2022sharp, cheskidov20232} established nonuniqueness in $ L_t^{2-}L_x^\infty$ and $ L_t^\infty L_x^{2-}$ for dimension $d\geqslant 2$.
 However, solutions obtained from convex integration schemes are very far from Leray regularity $H^1_x$.
 Very recently, Coiculescu--Palasek established nonuniqueness in a scaling critical space $BMO^{-1}$ \cite{coiculescu2025non} where global well-posedness for small initial data holds \cite{koch2001well}, using techniques from a dyadic model introduced by Palasek \cite{palasek2024non}.
+Later on, Cheskidov--Dai--Palasek \cite{cheskidov2025instantaneous} established nonuniqueness in the same space along with instantaneous blowup.

 \paragraph{Computer-assisted proofs.} The idea of combining rigorous analysis with numerical candidates has been successfully applied to problems in fluid dynamics, where the inherent complex nature of solutions prohibited analytical candidates: particularly in the search for backward self-similar singularities, culminating in the computer-assisted proof for the 3D incompressible Euler equation with cylindrical boundary by Chen--Hou \cite{chen2022stable, ChenHou2023b,ChenHou2025} based on numerical investigation by Luo--Hou \cite{luo2014potentially, luo2014toward}.
 We draw inspiration from the works of Chen--Hou \cite{chen2022stable}, Elgindi--Pasqualotto \cite{elgindi2023instability} on the singularity formulation of the Boussinesq equation with only radial nonsmoothness, and Castro--Cordoba--Gomez-Serrano \cite{castro2020global} on the construction of smooth rotating solutions of the inviscid surface quasi-geostrophic equation.
 We also remark the linear framework of Liu--Nakao--Oishi for eigenvalue verifications \cite{liu2013verified,liu2015framework,liu2022computer}.